 You can make this and pop it into a plastic-lined tupperware container, freeze it, un-mold it, cut it, and call it a day.
 I really like to make them into small silicone molds (like these hearts).
 They’re really great portion control: huge plus.
 And they’re adorable: extra ++.

 Most of the time when I’m craving something sweet, I’m totally satisfied with just the teeniest, tiniest little nibble.
 This is why these are so great.
 I do these sometimes with almond or cashew butter, and lots of different combinations.
 But I always make them naturally sweetened and use either honey or maple syrup.
-You can make these vegan by using maple syrup instead of honey.
+You can make this peanut butter freezer fudge vegan by using maple syrup instead of honey.
 The raw cocao is really a dream in these.
 I swoon over the slightly bitter, deeply dark chocolate.
 Plus, the amount of health benefits it has is insane: hello Vitamin B1, B2, B3, B5, and B6.
 Seriously…who knew there were so many B’s?
 And also hello fiber, antioxidants, protein, and magnesium!
 Didn’t mean to leave you out.

 I said it once and I shall say it again: this is my absolute favorite brand of raw cocao, and it’s also the best price you can find.